sohanasarah/sohanasarah/README.md

-- 👋 Hi, I’m @sohanasarah
+👋 Hi there, I'm @sohanasarah!
-- 👀 I’m interested in Data Science, Machine Learning, Cloud Computing
+👀 I'm passionate about Data Science, Machine Learning, and Cloud Computing.
-- 🌱 I’m a Graduate Student.
-I'm currently pursuing MSc Thesis in Computer Science
+🎓 I hold an MSc in Computer Science.
+💼 Currently, I'm leveraging my skills as a Developer and Analyst.
-- 📫 Reach me at sohanasarah@gmail.com
+📫 You can contact me at sohanasarah@gmail.com.

 <!---
 sohanasarah/sohanasarah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.